orcestra-campaign/book/orcestra_book/data_concept.md

 # Data Concept

-## Motivation
 We like to see ORCESTRA as **our common** field campaign.
 All should be able to use the gathered data.
 Together and for mutual benefit.

+This page first focusses on the general **goals** we want to achieve, they should reflect general ideas of what we think a useful, practical datasystem should be capable of.
+The next section details on **requirements** we derive from the goals, in order to find a good **implementation**, which is described in the third part.

+## Goals

-The purpose of these goals is to learn from what worked and what didn't work during the EUREC4A field campaign and other projects.
+The purpose of these goals is to have a well-working environment for data dissemination (both during and post campaign) and to learn from what worked and what didn't work during the EUREC4A field campaign and other previous projects.

-### Goals

 The goals are sorted in decreasing priority (i.e. 1 is the most important).
 We **aim for all of them**, but if we have to cut, we should cut at the end.

 1. **a *single* list of existing datasets**<br/>